xoidlabs/xoid/README.md

 **xoid** is a framework-agnostic state management library.
 **X** in its name is an ode to great projects such as Redu**X**, Mob**X** and **X**state.
 It's the result of careful analyses of different state management tools and paradigms.
-It was designed to be simple and scalable.The API reflects the following philosophy:
+It was designed to be simple and scalable.

-**xoid** can handle global state, local component state, finite state machines, and observable streams in the single API.
+**xoid** unifies global state, local component state, finite state machines, and observable streams in the single API.
 Its versatility comes from its good foundations.
 It believes in the following philosophy:

 > Starting with good primitives is a profound way to build an API.
+>
 > You don't have to invent patterns in such an API, you discover them.